missinglinkelectronics/dpdk-stable/doc/guides/sample_app_ug/vhost.rst

 * Option "builtin-net-driver" is incompatible with QEMU

   QEMU vhost net device start will fail if protocol feature is not negotiated.
-  DPDK virtio-user pmd can be the replacement of QEMU.
+  DPDK virtio-user PMD can be the replacement of QEMU.